CanJayCode/Rentless/replit.md

   - Configured CORS and environment variable handling for production
   - Project ready for deployment to Vercel with Firestore backend

+- **2025-01-17**: Successfully migrated from Replit Agent to Replit environment
+  - All dependencies installed and working correctly
+  - Server running successfully on port 5000 in development
+  - Vercel deployment active with Firebase environment variables configured
+  - Added API status endpoint for monitoring database connection
+  - Created comprehensive Firebase setup guide for production deployments
+  - Project fully functional in both development and production environments

 - **2025-01-17**: Completed Replit Agent to Replit migration
   - Successfully migrated project to standard Replit environment
   - All dependencies installed and verified working